-Yes, although humanist weddings are non-religious by their nature, humanists respect people with any faith.
-Humanism is explained briefly and affirmation of the respect for other faiths at the beginning of the ceremony.
+Yes, although humanist weddings are non-religious by their nature, humanists respect that people may hold their own faiths.
+Humanism can be explained briefly and an affirmation of the respect for other faiths at the beginning of the ceremony.
 It is also possible to include quiet time for people’s religious prayer, or a cultural tradition that would be inclusive of your grandmother.

 We would like to include a song that everyone can sing, like a hymn, but non-religious

 A great idea as quite often people love to sing at ceremonies.
 Songs should be no longer than three verses, familiar to almost everyone and easy to sing.
 There are lots of suggestions, from Humanist Ceremonies celebrant network, that I can give you.
 Many familiar hymns can be adapted so they’re non-religious.
 I can also find songs that are good to sing as a group.